Exeter-Diabetes/CPRD-Codelists/readme.md

 ## Sociodemographics algorithms

 ### Ethnicity
+* Three different ethnicity variables are produced: 5-category, 16-category, and QRISK2-category.
+Each is determined separately by:
-* Take most commonly recorded ethnicity category (eth5, or eth16, excluding all 'unknown' ethnicity codes)
-* If more than one most commonly recorded ethnicity category, use the most recently recorded.
+** Taking the most commonly recorded ethnicity category, excluding all 'unknown' ethnicity codes ** If more than one most commonly recorded ethnicity category, use the most recently recorded.
 If multiple different ethnicities recorded on the most recent date, categorise as unknown
+* For each person, if the 16-category or QRISK2-category category conflicts with the 5-category ethnicity\*, the 16-/QRISK2-category ethnicity is set to unknown
-* Everyone else categorised as unknown (secondary care [HES] ethnicity can be used for these people)
+* For any unknown ethnicities, secondary care [HES] ethnicity is used where available

+\*Conflicts:
+* If 5-category ethnicity is 'White' and
+** 16-category ethnicity is 'Indian', 'Pakistani', 'Bangladeshi', 'Other Asian', 'Black Caribbean', 'Black African', 'Other Black', or 'Chinese'
+** QRISK2-category ethnicity is 'Indian', 'Pakistani', 'Bangladeshi', 'Other Asian', 'Black Caribbean', 'Black African', or 'Chinese'

+* If 5-category ethnicity is 'South Asian' and
+** 16-category ethnicity is 'White British', 'White Irish', 'Other White', 'White and Black Caribbean', 'White and Black African', 'Black Caribbean', 'Black African', 'Other Black', or 'Chinese'
+** QRISK2-category ethnicity is 'White', 'Black Caribbean', 'Black African', or 'Chinese'

+* If 5-category ethnicity is 'Black' and
+** 16-category ethnicity is 'White British', 'White Irish', 'Other White', 'White and Asian', 'Indian', 'Pakistani', 'Bangladeshi', 'Other Asian', or 'Chinese'
+** QRISK2-category ethnicity is 'White', 'Indian', 'Pakistani', 'Bangladeshi', 'Other Asian', or 'Chinese'

 &nbsp;